 Elves of Athas (published November 1993)

 It has often been the case for the races of D&D to be grouped into a single category.
 Because of this, Athasian elves have been considered naught but rogues.
 Elves of Athas looked to expand on elven culture and break, or perhaps give more depth to, the roguish stereotype.
-To that end, there are 18 illustrations from DiTerlizzi that capture the elves, not picking pockets or sneering menacingly, but living their lives.
+To that end, there are 27 illustrations (including 3 section images and 6 images in the accompanying map) from DiTerlizzi that capture the elves, not picking pockets or sneering menacingly, but living their lives.

 My favorite piece is one where elven elders are conversing with elven children.
 Aptly located in the “childhood” section of the supplement, the elders may be teaching the children a (possibly dubious) lesson, or perhaps the children are wiling their way out of some mischief.
 Whatever the subject of the interaction, the work succinctly captures elves at rest in a both common and real situation.